FREE UK DELIVERY ON ORDERS OVER £39.99

 Can I use human glucosamine for dogs?

 Though humans and dogs get the same benefits from glucosamine, we have quite different digestive systems.
-The main risk with feeding human glucosamine supplements to dogs is the other ingredients that may be included - for example, xylitol, an artificial sweetener deemed toxic for dogs; or zinc, which will cause them significant distress.
+The main risk with feeding human glucosamine supplements to dogs is the other ingredients that may be included - for example, xylitol, an artificial sweetener deemed toxic for dogs; or zinc, where a dose that's too high can lead to toxicity.
 As we’re much bigger than most dogs, human dosage guidelines are also variable.

 It makes more sense to use a glucosamine supplement specifically designed for canines - just to be sure of your dog’s comfort and safety.